diku-dk/futhark-website/index.rst

 efficient parallel code.
-It is a **statically typed, data-parallel, and purely functional array language** in the ML family, and comes with a **heavily optimising ahead-of-time compiler** that presently generates GPU code via OpenCL_, although the language itself is hardware-agnostic.
+It is a **statically typed, data-parallel, and purely functional array language** in the ML family, and comes with a **heavily optimising ahead-of-time compiler** that presently generates GPU code via CUDA_ and OpenCL_, although the language itself is hardware-agnostic.
 As a simple example, this function computes the average of an array of 64-bit floating-point numbers: